 EU's agricultural policy does not involve means testing, but each environmental or welfare measure taken in accordance with the relevant conditions or kilo of milk, meat or cereal produced is of equal value independent of the actor or producer.

 In Finland a little under EUR 2 billion a year is used for funding agricultural support and rural development.

 Most of this, 88%, is used for the support payments to farmers described above.
 About 6% of the funding goes to rural enterprises and various kinds of development projects.
 The aim is to promote innovation and access to fast broadband connections and services and create hustle and bustle for the benefit of the whole country.
 The remaining 6% goes to investment aids to improve the profitability of agriculture.

 According to Statistics Finland, in 2016 Finland used about 11% of our consumption expenditure for food and non-alcoholic beverages.

 The share of housing was the highest, about a third, while that of transport was 15%.
-The average food consumption expenditure per capita per day in Finland was about eight euros.
+The average food consumption expenditure per capita per day in Finland was about eight euros(Link to another website.).
 If the same formula is used for the amount of financial support to agriculture and the rural areas, the cost per capita per day is about four euros.
 Quite a moderate insurance premium for pure and safe food and viable and well-managed Finnish countryside, which also provides employment to about 340 000 people in the whole food chain.